 One reason for using shifts is to make multiplying or dividing by powers of two easy.
 Notice that shifting left by one is the same as multiplying by two, shifting left by two is the same as multiplying by four, and so on.
 Likewise, shifting right by one is the same as dividing by two, shifting right by two is the same as dividing by four, and so on.

 In the old days, code often made use of this trick because shifting bits is much simpler for a CPU to do than complex multiplication and division arithmetic.
-Therefore the code was quicker if it used shifting.
-However these days, CPUs are much faster and compilers can even convert multiplication and division by powers of two into shifts for you.
+Therefore, the code was faster if it used shifting.
+However, these days, CPUs are much faster and compilers can even convert multiplication and division by powers of two into shifts for you.
 So you’ll see shifting only for binary twiddling, which you probably won’t see unless you become an embedded systems programmer!

 Order of Operations

-Of course, it’s likely that when you calculate a value, you’ll want to use multiple operators.
+There are many times that it is necessary to use multiple operators to calculate a value.
 Here’s an example of how to do this in Swift: